-Information demonstrating for example:
+Information demonstrating, for example:

-- the consideration given by the relevant person to the decision (and its effects) and to the purpose behind the decision; - whether the power has been exercised by the relevant person in accordance with the intention for which it was conferred; - whether the action was in the best interests of the company; - whether the relevant person allowed the company to enter into transactions that produced no benefit for the company, may emerge from sources including interviews and examinations of the relevant person and company officers, company records, correspondence, board papers and minutes.
+- the consideration given by the relevant person to the decision (and its effects) and to the purpose behind the decision; - whether the power has been exercised by the relevant person in accordance with the intention for which it was conferred; - · whether the action was in the best interests of the company; or - whether the relevant person allowed the company to enter into transactions that produced no benefit for the company, may emerge from sources including interviews and examinations of the relevant person and company officers, company records, correspondence, board papers and minutes.

-Had a material interest in the matter
+Section 180: Elements of a Suggested information/sources of evidence contravention The relevant person is unable to rely on the Had a material interest in the matter business judgment rule (cont.).
 Identify whether the outcome of the transaction materially benefited the relevant person from an assessment of such matters as the parties to any transactions, their relationship with the relevant person and whether, but for the relationships, the transaction was likely to have been entered into in the first place.

-Did not make reasonable inquiry

-Identify and assess any legal, accounting or other advice received, or inquiry made, by the relevant person concerning the transaction and its effect.

-Did not make a decision

-• Identify whether or not the circumstances show that the relevant person either made a decision or not.
+Did not make reasonable inquiry Identify and assess any legal, accounting or other advice received, or inquiry made, by the relevant person concerning the transaction and its effect.
+Did not make a decision Identify whether or not the circumstances show that the relevant person made a decision.

-Table 2: Possible breach of s181(1)-Absence of good faith or proper purpose
+Table 2: Possible contravention of s181(1)-Absence of good faith or proper purpose

-Section 181(1): Elements of a breach of the civil obligation Suggested information/sources of evidence t The relevant person is a director or officer of a corporation Please see Table 1.
-The relevant person exercised their powers and discharged their duties Please see Table 1.
-The relevant person exercised their powers and discharged their duties in a manner that: • was not in good faith in the best interests of the corporation; OR In good faith in the best interests of the corporation • Identify what were the company's best interests at the relevant time.
+Section 181(1): Elements of a contravention of the civil obligation Suggested information/sources of evidence The relevant person is a director or officer of a corporation.
+See Table 1.
+The relevant person exercised their powers and discharged their duties.
+See Table 1.
+The relevant person exercised their powers and discharged their duties in a manner that: • was not in good faith in the best interests of the corporation; or In good faith in the best interests of the corporation Identify what were the company's best interests at the relevant time.
 Information demonstrating whether the director's or officer's conduct served those interests may be sourced from interviews, examinations, company records and minutes showing the consideration given by the relevant person and the purpose behind the decision.
-Identify whether the action was in the best interests of the company.
-Identify any detrimental effect on the company resulting from the actions of the relevant person. was not for a proper purpose For a proper purpose Information that may elicit the purpose for which the relevant power was conferred may emerge from sources including: the company's constitution; internal memoranda; company operating procedures; Information that may demonstrate the authorised roles, powers, functions, delegations and duties of the relevant person may emerge from a review of company operating procedures and job descriptions and from interviews and examinations of company personnel and third parties (e.g. suppliers).
+Identify whether the action was in good faith and in the best interests of the company.
+Identify any detrimental effect on the company resulting from the actions of the relevant person. was not for a proper purpose.
+For a proper purpose Information that may elicit the purpose for which the relevant power was conferred may emerge from sources including: • the company's constitution; internal memoranda; or company operating procedures.
+Information that may demonstrate the authorised roles, powers, functions, delegations and duties of the relevant person may emerge from a review of company operating procedures and job descriptions and from interviews and examinations of company personnel and third parties (e.g. suppliers).
 Identify whether the power has been exercised by the relevant person in accordance with the purpose for which it was conferred.

-Table 3: Possible breach of s182-Improper use of position
+Table 3: Possible contravention of s182-Improper use of position